HangenYuu/Steam-RecSys/README.md

   - [5.1.
 ETL Pipeline](#51-etl-pipeline)

 # 2. Business Requirements
 Here's a realistic business requirements possibly handed down by the business team.
+I included it as reference only.

 <details>
   <summary>Read more</summary>